vchacin/Responsive-Web-Design-Landing-Page/README.md

 Thank you for your interest in my project.

-It's a replica of the Apple product landing page.
+It's a replica of the Apple products landing page.

 It constitutes the exercise to obtain the FreeCodeCamp Responsive Design certification.